hliscorp/php-logging-api/README.md

 ## Installation

-This library is fully PSR-4 compliant and only requires PHP7.1+ interpreter.
+This library is fully PSR-4 compliant and only requires PHP7.1+ interpreter and SimpleXML extension.
 For installation run:

 ```console
 composer require lucinda/logging